StrawHatAres61/StrawHatAres61.github.io/assets/images/README.md

 # Portfolio Images

-This folder contains all images used in the Lucas Burda portfolio website.
+This directory contains the images used in the Lucas Burda portfolio website.

+## Files

+- **PFP.webp**: The main profile photo used in the hero and about sections.
+- **Bodega.webp**: A screenshot of the HackerBodega.com project, featured in the projects section.

 ## Current Images